BIIFSweden/SenolyticDetection/README.md

 ## Installation

-1. Create a conda virtual environment (example using virutal environment named senescent).
+1. Create a conda virtual environment (example using virtual environment named senescent).
 This will be used to run the program in.
 Afterwards activate the environment.
 ```bash
 conda create -n senescent python=3.9
 conda activate senescent